 ExxonMobil is now firmly established in Guyana and committed to model corporate citizenship.
-The Government of Guyana issued the production licence in June 2017 and first oil is expected no later than 2020.
+The Government of Guyana issued the production license in June 2017 and first oil is expected no later than 2020.

 ExxonMobil’s affiliate, Esso Exploration and Production Guyana Limited (EEPGL) operates offices in Georgetown.
 The current staff of the Guyana Affiliate office is 39, 70% being Guyanese.
 That is expected to increase by the year 2020 with an increase in Guyanese staff.
 Consistent with its commitment to corporate citizenship EEPGL has established a Centre for Local Business Development to upgrade skills of small and medium sized businesses, and increase their readiness to provide competent local content ahead of first oil.

 EEPGL is operator of the Stabroek Block, holding a 45 percent interest, Hess Guyana Exploration Ltd. holds 30 percent interest and CNOOC Nexen Petroleum Guyana Limited holds 25 percent interest.